Simon and Hallsworth Fellowships

 Condition of the award

 A condition of the award for all Simon and Hallsworth Research Fellowships is to produce a poster about your project as requested.

 Examples of the posters can be found on our current and recent fellows page.

 How to apply

-Applications should be made via The University of Manchester’s on-line application system.
-If you are unable to apply on-line please request an application form by emailing human resources quoting the reference number.
+Applications should be made via The University of Manchester’s online application system.